← Back to Stories

 Key details reported by multiple sources:

-• The inquiry, led by retired judge Sir Adrian Fulford, found the attack 'could and should have been prevented' due to systemic failures by police, social services, and educators.
+• The Southport inquiry report, led by Sir Adrian Fulford, found Rudakubana’s attack 'could and should have been prevented' due to 'catastrophic' failures by multiple agencies and his parents' 'irresponsible' role.

-• In March 2022, Rudakubana was found on a bus with a knife, admitted wanting to stab someone, and mentioned making poison, but was not arrested and released to his parents.
+• In March 2022, Rudakubana was found on a bus with a knife, admitted wanting to stab someone, and discussed using poison, but was not arrested.

-• Prime Minister Keir Starmer and Home Secretary Shabana Mahmood promised legislative and systemic reforms in response to the inquiry’s 67 recommendations.
+• Prime Minister Keir Starmer and Home Secretary Shabana Mahmood pledged to implement reforms to prevent future attacks, calling the failures 'systematic'.

-• Rudakubana’s parents, Alphonse Rudakubana and Laetitia Muzayire, knew of his weapon-building but failed to report it to authorities before the attack.
+• Rudakubana’s parents, Alphonse Rudakubana and Laetitia Muzayire, knew about his weapon stockpile (including ricin seeds) before the attack but did not report it to police.

 Points of Difference